-The office supports the professional development of administrators and support staff toward Vassar’s mission of providing an inclusive residential liberal arts education.
-The Senior Associate Dean of the College works with division personnel to foster affirming work-learning communities to enhance capacity building toward supporting diverse student communities, along with promoting inclusive leadership and well-being amongst employees.
+The office supports the professional development of Dean of the College division administrators and support staff toward Vassar’s mission of providing an inclusive residential liberal arts education.
+The Senior Associate Dean of the College works with division personnel to foster affirming work-learning communities which enhance capacity to support diverse student communities and promote inclusive leadership and well-being for employees.

 Office Launches Diversity and Inclusion Training for DOC Administrators and Support Staff

-In September 2018 President Bradley announced commitments to launch “anti-bias” training, beginning with student facing administrators and eventually for all Vassar employees.
-In January the Professional Development Office initiated a series of bias awareness and education workshops for division employees, facilitated by consultants Diane Goodman and Tanya Williams.
+In September 2018, President Bradley announced commitments to launch anti-bias training, beginning with student facing administrators and eventually for all Vassar employees.
+In January, the Professional Development Office initiated a series of bias awareness and education workshops for division employees, facilitated by consultants Diane Goodman and Tanya Williams.
 More than 160 division administrators and support staff from administrative offices, Campus Dining, and Safety and Security participated in the half-day workshops between January 8 and January 17.
-Long-term, the goal is to train a team of administrators to sustain further diversity, inclusion and equity training for the division.
+The long-term goal is to train a team of administrators to sustain diversity, inclusion and equity training for the division.

 Understanding and Confronting Unconscious Bias